mcshane-fire/bumps/readme.txt

 Section 2
 ---------

-One line per division, starting with the word Division, followed by a comma separated list of crew names.
+One line per division, starting with "Division," followed by a comma separated list of crew names.
 Crew names can be fully written out, or can be short codes.
 The relevant short codes are defined in abbreviations.py There are different sets of abbreviations available depending on the 'Set' name from the metadata.
 A short code is the club name, followed by an optional number (if the number is omitted it defaults to 1).
+Crews from the same club must appear in the correct numerical order.
+If a crew doesn't follow this ordering it can have a '*' character after the number, which disables the numbering error for this crew.

 Section 3
 ---------